BrandonHarrison01/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    express is a node.js framework, express makes it easier to create web apps by abstracting away common tasks

 - [ ] What is Express Middleware?

+  a function that runs before a particular task can be completed

 - [ ] How can a client send data to an API?

+  through a json object

 - [ ] What can the API return to help clients know if a request was successful?

+  a status code

 - [ ] What Express feature can we use to partition an application into sub-applications?

+  routes

 ## Minimum Viable Product